open-contracting/standard/standard/docs/en/support/governance.md

 * **Consensus:** All processes will aim towards gaining community consensus for changes.

-The technical team are responsible for generating key documentation during the process, but should always be guided by community consensus, submitting all decisions for discussion.
+The technical team are responsible for generating key documentation during the process, but should be guided by community consensus, submitting all decisions for discussion.

 * **Appeal:** Any party can appeal against decisions made during the process by writing to the standard governance working group, which can be reached through <a href="mailto:lmarchessault@open-contracting.org">Lindsey Marchessault</a>.
 The working group has the authority to reject proposed revisions on the standard in response to appeals.